GFA-spec/GFA-spec/GFA-spec.md

 ---
 title: Graphical Fragment Assembly (GFA) Format Specification
 author: The GFA Format Specification Working Group
-date: 2015-07-24
+date: 2016-09-15
 ---

-# Master document

 The master version of this document can be found at
 <https://github.com/pmelsted/GFA-spec>

 # The GFA Format Specification

 The purpose of the GFA format is to capture sequence graphs as the product of an assembly, a representation of variation in genomes, splice graphs in genes, or even overlap between reads from long-read sequencing technology.

-The GFA format is a tab-delimited text format for describing a set of sequences and their overlap. .
+The GFA format is a tab-delimited text format for describing a set of sequences and their overlap.
 The first field of the line identifies the type of the line.
 Header lines start with `H`.
 Segment lines start with `S`.
 Link lines start with `L`.
 A containment line starts with `C`.

-## An example
+A path line starts with `P`.

 ## Terminology

 + **Segment** a continuous sequence or subsequence.
 + **Link** an overlap between two segments.
 Each link is from the end of one segment to the beginning of another segment.
 The link stores the orientation of each segment and the amount of basepairs overlapping.
 + **Containment** an overlap between two segments where one is contained in the other.
 + **Path** an ordered list of oriented segments, where each consecutive pair of oriented segments are supported by a link record.